paynito/paynito.github.io/_posts/2016-10-10-PostOne-Data-Analysis-Course.md

  7. 2007 total employment rate
  8. 2009 estimated HIV rate
  9. 2010 internet connectivity rate (/100 people)
- 10.2011 life expectancy at birth
+ 10. 2011 life expectancy at birth
- 11.2010 oil consumption (tonnes/yr/person)
+ 11. 2010 oil consumption (tonnes/yr/person)
- 12.2009 polity score (ranges from -10 autocracy to 10 democracy) 13.2008 residental electricity usage (kWh/year/person)
+ 12. 2009 polity score (ranges from -10 autocracy to 10 democracy)
+ 13. 2008 residental electricity usage (kWh/year/person)
- 14.2005 suicide rate
+ 14. 2005 suicide rate
- 15.2008 urban rate
+ 15. 2008 urban rate

- ## a)sample
+## sample
-  ii) what level of analysis  (individual/group/aggregate) This data is often reported in terms of meaningful units.
+  * what level of analysis  (individual/group/aggregate)

+  This data is often reported in terms of meaningful units.
   The first two variables make sense in terms of individuals, the total GDP is calculated and then divided by the population